|Market Size in 2021||Market Forecast in 2028||CAGR (in %)||Base Year|

 |Regions Covered||North America, Europe, Asia Pacific (APAC), Latin America, Middle East and Africa (MEA)|

 |Customization Scope||Avail customized purchase options to meet your exact research needs.
 Request For Customization|

-According to the report, the global multimode fiber cable market was worth about 872.5 (USD million) in 2021 and is predicted to grow to around 1,216.7 (USD million) by 2028, along a compound annual growth rate (CAGR) of approximately 5.7%.
+According to Zion Market Research, the global herbal medicine market size was worth around USD 166 billion in 2021 and is predicted to grow to around USD 348 billion by 2028 with a compound annual growth rate (CAGR) of roughly 11.2% between 2022 and 2028.

 The global herbal medicine market is anticipated to generate the highest revenue from Europe owing to the increasing adoption of herbal medicines amongst the general population.